UniversalDependencies/UD_Erzya-JR/README.md

 # Changelog

+* 2025-10-30
+  * Work with PronType definition of PRON and DET
 * 2025-04-30
   * Add ExtPos feature
   * Align :tmod and :lmod in advmod and obl to practice with :unmarked for alignment with issue 1028